-Hepatitis C can be cleared, either naturally by the body’s immune system, or with medical treatment by taking medication.
+Hepatitis C can be cured, either naturally by the body’s immune system, or with effective treatment.

 There are several strains of hepatitis C called genotypes, a result of the virus’ ability to mutate and evolve.
 There are 11 recognised hepatitis C genotypes – the most common in Scotland are genotypes 1, 2 and 3.